 How Anne Scheiber Secretly Made $22 Million

-During her 50+ year retirement she turned that $5,000 into a whopping $22 million.
-She wasn't a math wiz and she didn't rely on stockbrokers for advice after getting burned by them in the 1930's.
-She followed 6 key principles that anyone can follow:
+During her 50+ year retirement, she turned that $5,000 into a whopping $22 million.
+She wasn't a math wiz, and she didn't rely on stockbrokers for advice after getting burned by them in the 1930s.
+She followed six fundamental principles that anyone can follow:

 1. Buying Things She Understood